anteloc/obsidian-grafika-plugin/demo/Demo ChartJs.md

 # FIXME
 - Export to PDF not working properly, plots in the PDF are too big and don't fit page width.
+- Zooming in on the page with "Ctrl +" affects plot renderings and animations.
+- "Analyze with AI" not working yet.

 ## ChartJs: Basic Plot
 ### Tips